undertext/idrupalextension/README.md

   ```

 This extension provides 2 configurable parameters:
- - profile : the name of the profile to install
+ - profile : name of the profile to install
- - reuse_installation: do not reinstall test site installation each time
+ - reuse_installation: do not reinstall test site installation each time if set to TRUE

 [![Build Status](https://travis-ci.com/undertext/idrupalextension.svg?branch=master)](https://travis-ci.com/undertext/idrupalextension)